Lenses: I need help

 - Please make sure the case is properly installed on the phone, ensuring to push the phone up from the bottom so it sits at the top of the case.

 - Please make sure the lens is rotated 90 degrees.
-The "M" on the side of the lens should be perpendicular to the phone when it's rotated properly.
+The "M" on the side of the lens should be perpendicular to the phone when it's rotated properly (for iPhone X, the (M) or 18mm will be visible on the top edge of the case).
 You can watch the 1st video on the Getting Started page to see how to properly attach your lens and make sure it is attached properly.

 Why is my Tele lens so soft around the edges?